-The following departments will be represented on the College's Drug and Alcohol Policy Review Team: Academic Advancement, Student Financial Services, Program Advising, Human Resources and the Mary W. Walker '33 Center for Academic Excellence.
+The following departments will be represented on the College's Drug and Alcohol Policy Review Team: Academic Advancement, The Office of Financial Aid Academic Advising, Human Resources, and the Mary W. Walker '33 Center for Academic Excellence.
 The Team will review this policy annually to determine its effectiveness and recommend any necessary changes.